Series C

 The line is fuzzy.
 A Series C led by a traditional venture firm with a board seat looks like venture.
 A Series C led by a growth-stage fund with minimal governance and a focus on secondary purchases looks like growth equity.
 The same company may take either structure depending on which lead clears the round.

-Why are Series C valuations rising so fast?
+Why are Series C valuations so dispersed?